kommitters/soroban.ex/README.md

     }}
   ```

-- When the invoker is not the signer
+- When the function invoker is not the function authorizer.

   ```elixir
   alias Soroban.Contract